Delaware County

 Steps in the Process:

-- Gather your documents FIRST.
+• GATHER DOCUMENTS: Gather your documents FIRST.
 Obtain your Driver’s Abstract/History from DMV and copy of your citation from the appropriate court BEFORE submitting the application.
 Most delays in this process are the result of improper documentation being attached.
-Often this entire process can be completed very quickly if everything is done appropriately.
+If one or both documents are not present, your application will be declined, and you will have to start over.

-- Upload your documents and submit your application to Advent eLearning.
-Photos are fine, as long as they are legible and ALL PAGES are provided for documents that are greater than one page in length.
+• APPLY: Upload your documents and submit your application via Advent eLearning.
+The link is at the bottom of this page.
+Photos of documents are acceptable if they are legible and if ALL PAGES are provided for documents that are greater than one page in length.
+DO NOT SUBMIT ANYTHING THAT IS PASSWORD PROTECTED.
+The program will not allow it to be viewed.
+Any such application will be declined, and you will have to re-apply.

-- Once documents are submitted, they will be reviewed by the DA’s office.
-This is done by a human and is not automated and may take time depending on staffing.
+• DISTRICT ATTORNEY’S OFFICE REVIEW: Once documents are submitted, they will be reviewed by the District Attorney’s office.
+This is done by a human.
+It may take time depending on staff availability.

-- You will be prompted to pay the corresponding fees for the program you have been approved to enter. ($312 for Diversion or $25 for reduction)
+• PAY: You will be prompted to pay the corresponding fees for the program you have been approved to enter. ($312 for TDP or $25 for the Traffic Reduction Program)

-- Complete the Traffic Safety Course if prompted by Advent to do so.
+• TRAFFIC SAFETY COURSE: Complete the Traffic Safety Course if prompted by Advent to do so.
 This currently ONLY applies to those completing DIVERSION.
 There are no Traffic Safety Courses currently included in the Traffic Reduction Program.
+The reduction program does not contain a traffic safety course.

-- For Diversion this means that the District Attorney’s Office will recommend dismissal of your charge.
-There will be no more fees associated with your ticket and no conviction on your record as a result of successful completion.
+• For the TDP this means that the District Attorney’s Office will recommend dismissal of your charge.
+There will be no more fees associated with your ticket and no conviction on your record because of successful completion.

-- For Reduction this means that you will be extended an offer to plea to a lesser charge.
+• For the Traffic Reduction Program this means that you will be extended an offer to plead guilty to a lesser charge.
 It is YOUR CHOICE to decide if the plea agreement is acceptable.
 If you have questions or concerns about what you receive, consult an attorney.
+Offers are final and will not be revisited.

-If you choose to accept the plea offer, you will be required to print, sign and mail the offer to the proper court.
-There will be additional costs associated with pleading guilty to a traffic citation.
+• CHECK IN WITH COURT OR SIGN PLEA OFFER: If you choose to accept the plea offer, you will be required to print, sign and mail the offer to the proper court.
+There will be additional costs associated with pleading guilty to traffic charges.
 Fines, surcharges and other penalties are at the discretion of the court.

-All copies of guilty pleas must go to the relevant court and NOT the District Attorney’s Office.
+• All copies of SIGNED tickets must go to the relevant court and NOT the District Attorney’s Office.

 Frequently Asked Questions: